 When an alarm trips, the relay coil goes to its abnormal position.
-The indicator flashes until the alarm is acknowledged by pressing the ALARM ACK button on the UDR.
+For the HIGH and WARN alarms, the indicator flashes until the alarm is acknowledged by pressing the ALARM ACK button on the UDR.
 The indicator then remains steady on until the alarm condition becomes false.
 At that time, the alarm resets by turning the indicator off and returning the contact to its normal energized position.